llm-workflow-engine/llm-workflow-engine/README.md

 ## Docker (experimental)

-Build a image for testing `chatgpt-wrapper` with following commands.
+Build a docker image for testing `chatgpt-wrapper`:

+Make sure your OpenAI key has been exported into your host environment as `OPENAI_API_KEY`

+Run the following commands:

 ```bash
 docker-compose build && docker-compose up -d